 Surfaces, such as glass, stone, tiles, plasterboard, and wood are very reflective and will enhance the reflection of the sound.
 This will give the room a ‘lively’ acoustic.

 A room will have a property known as ‘modes’.
-These modes are the different ways sound can bounce around within the room space.
+These modes are the diverse ways sound can bounce around within the room space.
 There can be three types of room modes, Axial, Tangential, and Oblique.

 Axial is the simplest mode.
 The sound bounces between opposite walls or the floor and ceiling.